neontribe/my-best-life/content/services/the-hebe-foundation-digital-disruptors.md

 email: hellodigitaldisruptors@gmail.com
 form: https://www.surveymonkey.co.uk/r/Disruptors2019
 website: https://digitaldisruptors.org.uk/
-reviews:
+reviews: [{comment: "I really enjoyed the programme.
+All the workshops were interesting
-  - comment: "\"I really enjoyed the programme.
-All the workshops were interesting and informative and I learnt much more than I thought I would.
-Not just about adverts, which is what initially came to my mind when I thought of 'digital marketing', but about film-making, storytelling, and even colour psychology.
+      and informative and I learnt much more than I thought I would.
+Not just about advers, which is what initially came to my mind when I thought of 'digital marketing'but about film-making, storytelling, and even colour psychology.
 My favourite part of the programme was definitely the final pitch. ...
 I realise now how many careers there are in the digital marketing field, and although I’m still not completely sure about the path